harshkumar31/To-Do-List/README.md

-# to-do-firebase
+# To Do List
+This is a To Do List made by me as a practise project.
+I have used HTML, CSS, Javascript on frontend and Firebase on my backend.
- To Do List
+This To Do List also has Sign Up, Login functionality.